tasmota/docs/docs/Smart-Meter-Interface.md

     ```

 ### Logarex LK13BE803319 (OBIS)
-For the reduced dataset an the hichiIR WiFi module
+For the reduced dataset an the hichiIR WiFi module (GPIO1: send, GPIO3: receive)
 ??? summary "View script"
     ```
     >D